stoneforestwhu/cs_note/cuda_c_programming_guide/chapter3.md

 ​        Graphs present a new model for work submission in CUDA.
 A graph is a series of operations, such as kernel launches, connected by dependencies, which is defined separately from its execution.
 This allows a graph to be defined once and then launched repeatedly.
 Separating out the definition of a graph from its execution enables a number of optimizations: first, CPU launch costs are reduced compared to streams, because much of the setup is done in advance; second, presenting the whole workflow to CUDA enables optimizations which might not be possible with the piecewise work submission mechanism of streams.
 ​        To see the optimizations possible with graphs, consider what happens in a stream: when you place a kernel into a stream, the host driver performs a sequence of operations in preparation for the execution of the kernel on the GPU.
 These operations, necessary for setting up and launching the kernel, are an overhead cost which must be paid for each kernel that is issued.
 For a GPU kernel with a short execution time, this overhead cost can be a significant fraction of the overall end-to-end execution time.

-Work submission using graphs is separated into three distinct stages: definition, instantiation, and execution.
+​        Work submission using graphs is separated into three distinct stages: definition, instantiation(实例化), and execution.
 1、During the definition phase, a program creates a description of the operations in the graph along with the dependencies between them.
 2、Instantiation takes a snapshot of the graph template, validates it, and performs much of the setup and initialization of work with the aim of minimizing what needs to be done at launch.
 The resulting instance is known as an executable graph.
 3、 An executable graph may be launched into a stream, similar to any other CUDA work.
 It may be launched any number of times without repeating the instantiation.

 ###### 3.2.5.6.1.
 Graph Structure

-An operation forms a node in a graph.
+​        An operation forms a node in a graph.
 The dependencies between the operations are the edges.
 These dependencies constrain the execution sequence of the operations.
-An operation may be scheduled at any time once the nodes on which it depends are complete.
+​        An operation may be scheduled at any time once the nodes on which it depends are complete.
 Scheduling is left up to the CUDA system.

 3.2.5.6.1.1 Node Types